minebreaker/Abukuma/documentation/persistent_collection.md

 * Implements `Map`

-### Map-view type
+### Record type

 * It's a map, which are always expected to have same keys
 * All modifying operations will return `Map`

-### Map-union type
+### Map-view type

-* It's a map, which are always expected to have same keys, can have extra keys if you want to
+* It's a map, which are always expected to have certain keys, can have extra keys if you want to
-* All removing operations will return `Map`, since it no more has the type `T`
 * Add/replaces will return `T`
+* All removing operations will throw a runtime exception, since it does not have a type `T` anymore.
+    * Sadly we can't assure compile time due to limitations of the Java type system

 ### Map-with-convenience-method type